jayesh-patil123/Student_Performance_Prediction/README.md

 🖥 Homepage (home.html): Input student data for prediction📊 Results Page (index.html): Displays predicted performance

-**🛠 Future Improvements**
+**🚀 Future Enhancements**

-🚀 Add support for multiple ML models (XGBoost, Random Forest, etc.)
+🔹 Add support for multiple ML models (XGBoost, Random Forest, etc.)

-🚀 Improve feature engineering for better accuracy
+🔹 Improve feature engineering to enhance prediction accuracy.

-🚀 Deploy as a Dockerized microservice
+🔹 Deploy the app as a Dockerized microservice for scalability.

-🚀 Enhance the web UI with React or Streamlit
+🔹 Enhance the web interface using React or Streamlit for better UX.

-**🤝 Contributing**
+### 🤝 Contributing
 Contributions are welcome!
 To contribute:

-1] Fork the repository
+- Fork the repository
+-

-2] Create a new branch (feature-branch)
+- Create a new feature branch (`feature-branch`)
+-

-3] Commit your changes
+- Commit your changes
+-

-4] Push and create a Pull Request
+- Push and create a Pull Request

 **📝 License**

 This project is open-source under the MIT License.

-**🚀 Developed by Jayesh Patil📧**

-Contact: 9096380075

-patiljayesh6908@gmail.com